Library Director

 Why do I still owe money?

-Why is the library going fine free?
+Why has the Library gone fine free?

 Are other libraries doing this?